-We depend on intellectual property licensed from third parties in our Coronavirus program and termination of any of these licenses could have a material adverse effect on our business.
+We depend on intellectual property licensed from third parties in one of our COVID-19 programs and termination of any of these licenses could have a material adverse effect on our business.

-In our Coronavirus program we leverage the rights to preclinical leads from our two License Agreements with KSURF.
+In one of our COVID-19 programs, we leverage the rights to preclinical leads from our two License Agreements with KSURF.
 See "Item 1 - Business - Research and Development Update - Coronavirus infections" for more information on these License Agreements.

-We depend on the patents, know-how and other intellectual property, licensed from KSURF for the development and, if approved, commercialization of our COVID-19 therapy.
+We depend on the patents, know-how and other intellectual property for the development and, if approved, commercialization of our COVID-19 therapies.
 If these licenses are terminated, or found to be unenforceable, it could result in the loss of significant rights and could harm our ability to commercialize our future product candidates in the Coronavirus program.

 The License Agreements impose certain obligations on us, including obligations to use diligent efforts to meet development thresholds and payment obligations.
 Failure by us to comply with such obligations may result in termination of the respective License Agreement.
-If KSURF terminates these License Agreements, we may not be able to proceed with our Coronavirus program or discover, develop or commercialize any other product candidates covered by these agreements.
+If KSURF terminates these License Agreements, we may not be able to proceed with that particular Coronavirus program or discover, develop or commercialize any other product candidates covered by these agreements.